gatsbyjs/gatsby/docs/docs/use-static-query.md

 ---
-title: Querying Data in Components with the useStaticQuery hook
+title: Querying data in components with the useStaticQuery hook
 ---

 Gatsby v2.1.0 introduces `useStaticQuery`, a new [React Hook](https://reactjs.org/docs/hooks-intro.html) that.
 Just like the `StaticQuery` component, it allows your React components to retrieve data via a GraphQL query.
 But with the simplicity, shareability and elegance of Hooks.